 On the other hand, on Panel b), we see that for each role, most authors have on average, two publications (the range represented by the box).
 The circles that are scattered above the whiskers represent authors who have a significantly greater number of publications than the majority.

 The circles range from darkest to least dark according to the number of authors in that range.
-There are a greater number of authors who have published 3 or 4 papers, while there are significantly fewer authors with 5 or more publications, with some authors reaching more than 10 publications, and one with more than 20 publications, as in the case of the last author.
+There are a greater number of authors who have published 3 or 4 papers, while there are significantly fewer authors with 5 or more publications, with some authors reaching more than 10 publications and one with more than 20 publications, as in the case of the last author.

 To identify authors who belong to these outside-the-mean circles (the outliers, which are shown outside the box) in the previous figure, we used a bubble chart (Fig. S2).
 This allows for clear visualization of the authors who have a significantly greater number of publications than the majority do.